konturio/disaster-ninja-fe/src/features/event_episodes/readme.md

 ### episodesResource

 An atom that stores a list of episodes associated with the selected disaster.
-The atom loads data from the server and provides an interface for getting this data. `episodesResource` depends on `currentEventAtom` trough the `episodesResourceDependencyAtom`.
+The atom loads data from the server and provides an interface for getting this data. `episodesResource` depends on `currentEventAtom` through the `episodesResourceDependencyAtom`.

+`currentEventAtom` stores the ID of the current (selected) event.

 When the `episodesResourceDependencyAtom` changes, the `episodesResource` atom is invalidated and the data is reloaded from the server.

 ### episodesTimeline